 This review describes the current state of technology of the equipment and technical processes involved in trucks in open pit and underground mine operations.
 Topics covered include suppliers of trucks and related equipment, the types and varieties of trucks and excavators available on the market, the cost and technical characteristics of trucks and excavation equipment and operation, jobs and employment involving the design, procurement, operation, and maintenance of trucks and excavators at mines.

-captures the essence of a mine truck in these words, from Western Australian Centre of Excellence in Industrial Optimisation (WACEIO):
+captures the essence of a mine truck in these words, as part of one of their Curtin Industrial Modelling and Optimisation projects:

 "An important problem in mining is that of selecting a fleet of trucks and loaders for use in extracting ore and waste throughout the life of the mining operation.
 The cost of the truck and loader fleet has been estimated as being up to 55% of the total cost of the operation making purchasing the correct combination of trucks and loaders critical."

 As always, the best history of trucks is on Wikipedia

 .
 I quote: The word "truck" comes from the Greek "trochos", meaning "wheel".
 In America, the big wheels of wagons were called trucks.
 When the petrol engine driven trucks came into fashion, these were called "motortrucks" and the word motor in front of truck disappeared.

 The term "truck" is most commonly used in American English and Australian English to refer to what earlier was called a motor truck, while the equivalent term in British English is lorry (although the official term is Heavy Goods Vehicle (HGV)).
 The British term is, however, only used for the medium and heavy types (see below), i.e. a van, a pickup or a SUV would never be regarded a "lorry" .
 Other languages have loanwords based on these terms, such as the Malay lori.

 Another source of information on the history of trucks and what they are is at Reference.com.
 Again I quote: